pamela-tham/Human-Resources-Analytics-Project-using-Excel-and-Tableau/README.md

 ## 📊 HR Dashboard Visualizations

-The project is divided into three main sections for analysis:
+The dashboard is divided into three main sections for analysis:

 ### 1️⃣ **Overview Section**
 The **Overview Section** provides a snapshot of overall HR metrics, such as: